gohugoio/hugo/content/en/functions/strings/ContainsNonSpace.md

 ---
 title: strings.ContainsNonSpace
-description: Reports whether the given string contains any non-space characters as defined by Unicode's White Space property.
+description: Reports whether the given string contains any non-space characters as defined by Unicode.
 categories: []
 keywords: []
 action: